Health Safety and Environment

 Ensure access to affordable, reliable, sustainable and modern energy for all.

-There’s more we can do to deliver emissions reductions, while also contributing to energy security and ensuring costs remain as low as possible.
+We’re making good progress to deliver emissions reductions, but there’s more to be done.
+Our focus remains on contributing to energy security and ensuring costs remain as low as possible.

 Decent Work and Economic Growth